Philadelphia Sports History Trail

 Built in 2004, Citizens Bank Park is a world-class, baseball only, stadium in southern Philadelphia, that acts as the home field for the Philadelphia Phillies franchise.
 In retrospect to the life-span of the Phillies, this ballpark is a new home and a breath of fresh air compared to where they had played previously.
 The stadium combines Philadelphia's rich tradition of sports architecture with unmistakably modern style.
 This 1.15 million square foot facility was built on a 21-acre site, in what is now known as the Philadelphia Sports Complex.

-If you ever find yourself in Citizen's Bank Park, home of the Philadelphia Phillies, you should stop by to see the statue of Harry Kalas.
+Located at Citizen's Bank Park, home of the Philadelphia Phillies, one can find several statues of former ballplayers and one dedicated to announcer Harry Kalas.
 Harry Kalas was the voice of the Philadelphia Phillies, broadcasting their games for over 38 years.
 Sadly, Harry Kalas passed away in 2009, only a few months after watching the Phillies win the World Series in October of 2008.
-The statue serves as a permanent reminder of a great man and beloved part of the franchise.
+The statue serves as a permanent reminder of a great man and a beloved part of the franchise.
 It is located within the stadium, behind Section 141 on the Main Concourse, near Harry the K's restaurant in Citizens Bank Park.

 This statue honors the career of National Basketball Association (NBA) Hall of Fame member Julius "Dr. J" Erving.
 Erving's career began with the American Basketball Association's (ABA) Virginia Squires and New York Nets.
 Erving's talent helped to legitimize this second professional league which led to the merger of the ABA and the NBA.
 After the merger, Erving joined the Philadelphia 76ers and propelled that team to its greatest success.
 Erving was known for his high-flying, above-the-rim style of play and became the sixth-highest scoring player in NBA history.
 This statue was originally dedicated outside of the Spectrum Arena in Philadelphia in 1989.
 The statue was relocated to Xfinity Live!
 Philadelphia when the Spectrum was demolished in 2010.